 At the Law Office of Michael D. Litman, PLLC, we're committed to offering comprehensive guidance and skilled representation to clients in their DUI/DWI cases.
 Our knowledgeable New York State criminal defense attorney can answer some of your frequently asked questions about DUI charges.
 In addition, we will build a strong defense to help fight your charges and keep your driving record clean.
 Our firm proudly serves clients across Westchester County, New York, and the surrounding areas, including Yonkers, Harrison, and White Plains.

-Can I refuse the breath and/or blood test when pulled over on suspicion of DUI?
+Can I refuse the breath and/or blood test when pulled over on suspicion of DWI?

 If you're suspected of driving impaired or intoxicated, a law enforcement officer can ask you to stop your vehicle.
-They may request some DUI tests – Breathalyzer or blood tests.
-Essentially, you're within your rights to refuse the portable breath test or preliminary alcohol screening at the roadside.
+They may request some DWI tests – Breathalyzer or blood tests.
+Essentially, you can refuse the roadside portable breath test (PBT) without any penalty, however, you may still be arrested if the police have enough evidence to believe you are intoxicated or impaired.

-If I've been charged with a DUI, will I go to jail?
+If I've been charged with a DWI, will I go to jail?

 Facing DUI/DWI charges in New York State can be frightening and overwhelming.
-If convicted, you may be subject to lengthy jail time, hefty fines, DMV demerit points, a criminal record, license revocation, and other life-altering implications.
+If convicted, you may be subject to lengthy jail time, hefty fines, DMV points, a criminal record, license revocation, and other life-altering implications.
 A strategic lawyer can represent you aggressively in court, uphold your driving privileges, and make sure you do not suffer any consequences or end up in jail.
+Most people charged with a DWI for the first time, will not get jail time if there are no aggravating factors.

 Will I lose my license?
 How will I get to work?

-Is it worth it to fight a DUI?
+Is it worth it to fight a DWI?

 Fighting your drunk driving charges is absolutely worthwhile.
 If you're convicted for a first DWI or DWAI in New York State, you may be facing: